ADHD and Complementary Health Approaches: What the Science Says

 - A 2016 review found several studies of Pycnogenol that show its potentiality in improving ADHD symptoms.
 The review concluded that Pycnogenol is a promising botanical in the management of ADHD symptoms, although more studies are needed before it should be used as treatment for ADHD.

 There is insufficient evidence to support the use of ginkgo biloba for ADHD symptoms.
-In a single study comparing ginkgo biloba with methyphenidate, ginkgo biloba was less effective than the conventional pharmacologic treatment.
+In a single study comparing ginkgo biloba with methylphenidate, ginkgo biloba was less effective than the conventional pharmacologic treatment.

 What Does the Research Show?